Can you find blessing this Christmas, even if your budget is tight?

 Finding Blessing by Using What You Have

-This Christmas, as we launch Chelsea Burden’s FREE holiday e-book, Finding Blessing, SAW Publishing is also challenging you to find God’s mercies wherever He has placed you.
+This Christmas, as we launch Chelsea Burden’s FREE holiday e-book, Finding Blessing, (available only for the month of December, 2016) SAW Publishing is also challenging you to find God’s mercies wherever He has placed you.
 Each of us is surrounded by different circumstances.
 Each of us is facing different opportunities.
 But God is calling all of us to rejoice in His bountiful gifts.

 Let’s make it a priority to use the time, resources, and ideas which the Lord has given us, to bless others, and find blessing ourselves.